I'm a graduate of the MCDM program at UW. I currently work as a Marketing Coordinator/Administrator for Interior Architects.

 - It is proper to sign the register and leave a short note stating your connection with the deceased, even if it's just "friend of the family."

-- Food- The last thing on the family's mind is going to be cooking, so offering easy to prepare dishes is always appreciated.
+- Food: The last thing on the family's mind is going to be cooking, so bringing easy-to-prepare meals is always appreciated.
 Moreover, there may be several visitors in the house who need to be fed, so anything helps.

-- Memorial gifts/contributions- These can be requested by the family in lieu of flowers, and usually involves a specific organization or charity.
+- Memorial gifts/contributions: These can be requested by the family in lieu of flowers and usually involve a specific organization or charity.
 Remember to provide the family's name and address to the charity so they can send proper notification.

 - Arrive on time or a little early for the funeral or viewing.
 Turn off all cell phones and electronics.